-Watermain replacement, street resurfacing, bike facility improvements, and a review of potential crosswalk improvements throughout the corridor.
-This project is currently in the design phase.
-Construction is scheduled for the 2018 construction season.
+Water main replacement, street resurfacing, bike facility improvements, and a review of potential crosswalk improvements throughout the corridor.
 Staff met with the CIP Committee on September 6, 2017 and obtained feedback from the committee members.
 A public meeting was held October 12 to obtain further public feedback on the project, including the configuration for bike facilities and on-street parking.
-Based on feedback received at this meeting, the City intends to proceed with the installation of buffered bike lanes, and elimination of parking on one side of the street.
-A poll of the adjacent property owners has been conducted regarding their preference for keeping parking only on the north side, or staggering it on alternating blocks.
-The results of this poll will be shared on the website as soon as they have been tabulated.
+Based on feedback received at this meeting, and a poll of the adjacent property owners, the City intends to proceed with the installation of buffered bike lanes and elimination of parking on the north side of the street.
+Final plans have been submitted to MDOT for bidding.
+Construction is anticipated to begin in May.
 The October 12 meeting summary and other project information is available at a2gov.org/Pauline.